NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/index.md

 ... and
 - Resources

-(click), modifiers is crossed out
+(click), I think modifiers need to move though

-(click), modifiers shows up under resources
+(click), yeah, how about here

-(click), oh services appeared!
+(click), while we're at it, let's throw services under here as well

 Ok, so what do I mean by these being primitives?